hyperquack/exposed/README.md

 # Exposed ("Client")

-Exposed is a Continuous Threat Exposure utility that simplifies securing your attack surface.
+Exposed is a Continuous Threat Exposure utility that makes securing your attack surface easier.

 ## Usage